Whether it’s bocce ball, badminton, cards or croque, nothing symbolizes life at the lake more than cottage games.

 Normally the points that each team gets in each round will cancel each other out.
 So if team A gets 3 points and team B gets 1 point then team A wins the round with 2 points.
 So, the best you can do in one round is 9 points meaning you landed all 3 bolos on the top rung and the other team didn’t hit the ladder at all.

 Different people have different rules and even different names for this game.
-The great thing about cottage games is you can make the rules whatever you want.
-Ladderball is great for all ages and can be played almost anywhere you have a bit of open space.
+The great thing about cottage games is you can make the rules.
+Ladderball is perfect for all ages and can be played almost anywhere you have a bit of open space.

 How to Play Frisbee Knock or “Frisnoc”

 Often called Frisnoc or a number of other variations of the same idea, this game is a favourite with adults.
 Two stakes are placed in the ground opposite each other at a distance of about 20 or 25 feet.
 A bottle is then balanced on top of each stake.

 A team of two players stands at each end behind their respective stake.
 Each team takes alternate turns trying to knock the bottle off the other team’s stake using a frisbee.

 The defending team must stand behind the stake and bottle.
 If the frisbee hits the stake or bottle the defending team must try to catch both the frisbee and the bottle before they reach the ground.
 If both the bottle and the frisbee are caught before they hit the ground then no points are awarded to the throwing team.
 Otherwise the team throwing the frisbee gets one point for a dropped frisbee and one point for a dropped bottle.

 If the frisbee misses the stake and bottle completely, then the turn is simply wasted.
 In some variations of the game, the receiving team has to catch a “reasonable” throw that misses the target.
 If they drop the frisbee, the throwing team gets another turn.